Hardiness zones

 Landscape Use: This is a flowering accent plant for winter color in landscape flower borders.

-Growth Habit: Evergreen perennial treated as a winter annual in Phoenix, medium growth rate to 2' with equal spread.
+Growth Habit: Evergreen, herbaceous perennial grown as a cool-season annual in Phoenix, medium growth rate to 2-feet tall with equal spread.

 Foliage/Texture: Pincushion flower foliage is glaucous, basal leaves oblanceolate or obovate to lyrate, stems leaves pinnately cut; medium texture.

-Flowers & Fruits: Flowers are borne on long stalks, blue pink or white to 1.5" across, involucrate (flowers subtended by receptacular bracts), stamens extending above curved surface of flower head giving impression of pincushion; fruit an achene, crowned with a persistent calyx.
+Flowers & Fruits: Flowers are borne on long stalks, blue, pink or white to 1.5-inches across, involucrate (flowers subtended by receptacular bracts), stamens extending above curved surface of flower head giving impression of pincushion; fruit an achene, crowned with a persistent calyx.

-Seasonal Color: Late winter to spring flower color.
+Seasonal Color: Flowers during late winter to spring.

 Light: Full sun